-JACOBSOHN, Herman.
+JACOBSOHN, Hermann.
 Lüneburg 30.8.1879 — Marburg a.d.
 Lahn 27.4.1933.
 German Linguist (Iranian, IE and Greek Scholar).
 Professor in Marburg.
 Son of Moritz J., a banker.
-Studies at Breslau, Berlin and Göttingen.
-Ph-D. München.
-From 1908 PD at München, from 1911 ao.
+From 1899 studies at Freiburg Br., Berlin and Göttingen.
+Ph.D.
+1904 Munich.
+From 1908 PD at Munich, from 1911 ao.
 Professor at Marburg and from 1919 ord. there for IE Linguistics.
 As a Jew he had to give up his chair and depressed committed suicide jumping before a train.
-Married, his son Helmuth J. was an Egyptologist.
+Married Margarethe Flemming, his son Helmuth J. was an Egyptologist.

-According to Meillet he was among the best comparativists of the Berlin School.
+According to Meillet Jacobsohn was among the best comparativists of the Berlin School.
 His Arier und Ugrofinnen was a fundamental work, though later superseded by Collinder and Joki.
-In the WWW I he served as interpreter and learned Estonian, Karelian and Russian from war prisoners.
+In the WW I he served as interpreter and learned Estonian, Karelian and Russian from war prisoners.